 Sonoma Model One Electrostatic Headphone System

 The ideal loudspeaker transducer would have zero mass, respond infinitely quickly to any signal, be perfectly damped, have no distortion and be perfectly linear.
 Until now, the technology that best exemplifies those characteristics is electrostatic.
 Introduced almost 60 years ago, electrostatic headphones have remained the choice of discerning listeners who demand the highest audio quality.
-Now, a revolutionary new electrostatic transducer, derived from the world of ultrasonics, has been developed in the UK by Warwick Audio Technologies Ltd. (WAT).
-The patented High-Precision Electrostatic Laminate (HPEL) audio transducer ushers in a new paradigm in the field of electrostatic drivers, and the Sonoma M1 is the first headphone system in the world to use it.
+Now, a revolutionary new electrostatic transducer, derived from the world of ultrasonics, has been developed and manufactured in the UK by Warwick Acoustics Ltd. The patented High-Precision Electrostatic Laminate (HPEL) audio transducer ushers in a new paradigm in the field of electrostatic drivers, and the Sonoma M1 is the first headphone system in the world to use it.

 A conventional electrostatic transducer consists of a thin membrane (coated with a conductive material) between two electrically conducting metal grids.
 There is a small gap between the membrane and grids.
 The membrane is kept at a high DC potential relative to the grids, and the audio signal is applied across the grids.
 This results in the membrane moving in response to the audio signal thus creating sound.
 Clearly, in order for the sound to propagate through the grid/membrane ‘sandwich’, the grids have to be perforated in some way.